 Matt Sorum speaks through the drums.

 Each hit or kick that Sorum has committed to tape or knocked out on stage can be felt by anyone within earshot.
 Whether it’s the epic percussive backdrop behind Guns N’ Roses’ “Knockin’ on Heaven’s Door” or the propulsive punked-out beat fueling Velvet Revolver’s “Dirty Little Thing,” Sorum’s playing remains unique, undeniable and unforgettable.
 Sorum’s presence extends far beyond the kit though.
-Currently, he’s producing The Darling Stilettos forthcoming debut and spearheading his unique Global Sound Lodge project.
+Currently, he’s producing Ace is High’s forthcoming debut and spearheading his unique Kings of Chaos project.
 He never lets up…

 Sorum was born in Long Beach, California in the rock ‘n’ roll heyday of the ’60s.
 There couldn’t be a more appropriate place for a future rocker to hail from.
 About 20 miles away from the cultural and musical explosion taking place in Los Angeles, he had no choice but to blaze a rock ‘n’ roll trail.
 After watching Ringo Starr of The Beatles on Ed Sullivan, Sorum became entranced by the drums and had to pick them up.
 The Beatles opened the door to Jimi Hendrix, Cream and The Doors and inspiration had completely taken hold of him.